Her frillydress coordinates so well with the blood she splatters.

 All three main agents from Totally Spies! tend to fall into this, as well as Fourth Ranger Britney.
 Clover plays the trope the straightest as she's more of a girly girl than the other three where Alex seems to be a Mixture of Tomboy and Girly Girl..

 Miss Martian from Young Justice is easily the girliest girl on the team and unarguably its biggest powerhouse.
 It turns out, though she does genuinely like the girly stuff, she's also deliberately playing up her girliness in order to make herself more likeable, due to the fact she suffered from Fantastic Racism on her homeworld and reasons Earth would probably be worse if she didn't present herself as so cute.
 The reason she adopts a much more human-like form than the Martian Manhunter is because her true form is so monstrous that even other Martians find it hideously ugly.
+This is because Miss Martian is a White Martian, the savage and brutal counterpart to the Green Martians.

 Ms Finster from Recess rules the playground with an iron fist, boxes and gets up at 5 am to do bench presses.
 She also loves to hula dance, go to the beauty parlour, wear face cream and of course drives a bright pink car.